tanviweb19/CloneWebApp/README.md

 SOME IDEAS FOR ENHANCEMENTS IF YOU WANT TO TICKER:

-how to make this app working for 15 people
+How to make this app working for 15 people

-add screen sharing option
+Add screen sharing option

-lock meeting option
+Lock meeting option

-recordings which will be available after the recording
+Recordings which will be available after the recording